 The initial criteria for admission into the Nursing program is based on the Chancellors Office Formula for Acceptance.
 Scoring for each applicant is calculated based on a weighted formula that considers Science gpa, English gpa , and overall gpa.
 A negative calculation is scored if an applicant has repeated one of the science prerequisites (Anatomy, Physiology, Microbiology) due to a non-passing grade (D or F) in the previous 7 years.
 Applicants must score at 80% or above to be considered for acceptance.
-We accept 18-21 students per year into the RN program.
-We also maintain a short alternate list of applicants in the event that any of the applicants decline admittance.
+18-21 students are accepted per year into Mendocino College's RN program.
+An alternate list of applicants is maintained in the event that any of the applicants decline admittance.
 Enter your grades in the Formula for Acceptance spreadsheet to calculate your score.

 To access the FFA spreadsheet, you must have Microsoft Office Excel on your computer.
 To open and begin using the spreadsheet, click on the link to open the document, then make sure to "enable editing" by clicking the button on the yellow bar at the top of the document if it appears.